shovon-gorain/Medical-Store-Management-System/README.md

 - Make your changes.
 - Commit your changes (git commit -m 'Add new feature').
 - Push to the branch (git push origin feature-branch).
-- Create a new Pull Request.
+- Create a new Pull Requests.
 - Please make sure your code follows the project guidelines and is well-documented.